Ibrahim-Salmann/Designing-my-first-game/DIARY.md

 consolidating them into single slots and creating new slots when the maximum stack size is reached.
 The next crucial step is to ensure the InventoryUI accurately reflects these changes whenever items are added or their stack counts are modified.
 This will involve updating the labels within the InventorySlot scenes to display the current stack size.

+Today's work on stackable items felt like another solid step forward, reinforcing my belief that even as a solo developer with limited resources, a functional game, even if just a single level, is within reach.

+It strikes me that many development teams, whether crafting AAA titles or working in large independent studios, often begin by ensuring they have one polished and engaging level ready.

+Considering that I am navigating this endeavor alone, utilizing public domain assets, and this project serves as my introduction to both game development and the Godot engine, the progress feels particularly rewarding.

+My workspace, an old laptop with constrained storage, presents its own set of challenges, though I offer this not as a complaint but as a description of my current reality.

+The sedentary nature of coding, the prolonged periods spent staring at a screen, certainly aren't conducive to an ideal workflow.

+To counter this, I've found solace and a change of scenery by working in a public cafe.

+There, I can punctuate coding sessions with slow sips of coffee, allowing my gaze to wander and observe the world around me, providing moments to contemplate life beyond graduation, my aspirations, and dreams, all while the murmur of strangers' conversations fills the background.

+For those more intense coding sessions, particularly while implementing the stackable item logic within the inventory script, I immerse myself in "The Autobiography of Malcolm X" as narrated by Laurence Fishburne, allowing his powerful story to occupy my mind while my fingers fly across the keyboard.

+I sincerely hope this project serves as a genuine introduction to the broader world of software development, a field I am eager to explore further.

+A significant personal goal is to cultivate greater confidence, a quality that sometimes eludes me, though I tend to mask this with a composed exterior and quiet demeanor.

+Furthermore, my acknowledged tendency towards a shorter attention span, something my parents have often pointed out, is another personal hurdle I am consciously working to overcome.

+Please understand that these reflections are not rooted in any feelings of depression or mental health struggles; that is not the impression I intend to convey.

+Instead, these are observations made when I look inward, identifying areas for personal growth and development in the future.

+For now, however, my immediate focus returns to the game itself, specifically on the next crucial task: presenting the items currently held within the inventory in a clear and user-friendly way within the Inventory UI.